News

 LigoLab Project Management and the Stages of LIS System Implementation

-Learn More: Leveraging LigoLab for Optimal Return on Investment: An LIS System Guide for Lab Directors
+Discover More: Leveraging LigoLab for Optimal Return on Investment - An LIS System Guide for Lab Directors

-LigoLab’s medical laboratory information system implementation process is designed to ensure a seamless transition for laboratories upgrading their LIS systems.
-With a dedicated implementation team, 24/7 customer support, and a structured methodology, LigoLab works closely with each pathology lab software client from initial planning to post-go-live support.
-The lab vendor uses a refined step-by-step approach to minimize risks and ensure that laboratories achieve full LIS system functionality and operational efficiency.
+LigoLab’s laboratory information system implementation process is purpose-built to ensure a smooth, low-risk transition for laboratories upgrading their LIS medical solutions.
+Supported by a dedicated implementation team, 24/7 customer support, and a structured, time-tested methodology, LigoLab partners closely with each LIS software client from initial planning through post–go-live optimization.
+This step-by-step approach mitigates disruption, accelerates adoption, and ensures laboratories achieve full lab information system functionality, operational efficiency, and long-term success.

 Stage 1: Domain Analysis & Information Gathering

-The first step in the lab information system implementation process involves deep domain analysis, where LigoLab collaborates with the client to understand current workflows, business requirements, and system needs.
+The first phase of the laboratory information system implementation process focuses on in-depth domain analysis, during which LigoLab works closely with the customer to evaluate existing workflows, business requirements, and technical needs.

 Stage 2: Baseline Configuration & LIS System Setup